pederz/imt4126_SFI/README.md

 <!-- Setup on google colab -->
 ## Setup
+The only setup is the folder structure in Google Drive as described below.

+### Folder Structure
-Create the following folders in Google Drive and upload the biometric samples from the subset of the FRGC dataset that is going to be used in the project to the `raw_images` folder.
+Create the following folders that are shown in the table below in Google Drive, and upload the biometric samples from the subset of the FRGC dataset that is going to be used in the project to the `raw_images` folder.
 The reason for using Google Drive is to save the files that is used in the project, so it is not lost when the session times out or crashes.

 ---
 | PATH | Description |